AsahiroKenpachi/avsd_iiitdm_7nm_dac/README.md

 ngspice inverter.sp

 ```
 Refer the Sample outputs for clarity and crosschecking.
+The Screenshots are included below for your reference.

 </p>